 Sherry Shokouhi is a New York State Licensed Mental Health Counselor, internationally Credentialed Alcoholism and Substance Abuse Counselor, and certified Simplicity Parenting coach.
 She is currently completing her training as a Somatic Experiencing Professional.

 She graduated Summa Cum Laude with honors in Psychology and membership in the Phi Beta Kappa academic honor society.
 Upon graduation, she spent several years conducting research and studying evidence-based treatment approaches in a clinical psychology doctoral program and later at the Mount Sinai Medical Center.
-Subsequently, she earned a masters degree at the New School for Social Research.
+Subsequently, she earned a masters degree in psychology at the New School for Social Research.